Check us out on BrokerCheck

 If an employer has 25 or more employees, employees will automatically have a percent of their paychecks deducted and placed into the state-protected IRA.
 While it is mandated, an employee can opt out of the automatic contribution if they do not wish to partake.
 Employers with fewer than 25 employees are not required to participate, but do have the option of opting into the fund if they do not have their own.

-Implementation and enrollment is expected to begin by March 28, 2021 [Update- Postponed until 2022].
+There is no cost to employers as the Savings Program is funded through a payroll deduction.
 Failure to comply, enroll your eligible employees, or remit the contributions to the plan can result in various penalties and fines.

 The State office estimates that 1.7 million private workers did not previously have access to a retirement savings option and can now benefit from a consistent pre-tax paycheck contribution.
 The other benefit touted by the state is that if the employee transitions to another New Jersey employer, their funds can seamlessly stay within the state-backed plan.

 At first glance, the plan is attractive to employees and employers alike; your workers will see their money invested in a retirement fund with no hassle for them, and you won’t have to kick in a single cent of the money you’ve earned.
-However, it’s pertinent to remember that there are still a few reasons to provide your own plan—even if it slightly detracts from your bottom line.
+However, it’s pertinent to remember that there are still a few reasons to provide your own plan.

 1. Plan Customization